-The constable noticed that the girl cried only in police personnel’s arms, but calmed down once she was passed to the woman; the mother tried to pass her off as an abandoned child because she was unable to take care of her; the police have let her off with a warning
+Constable noticed girl cried only in police personnel's arms, but calmed down once she was passed to woman; mother tried to pass her off as an abandoned child because she was unable to take care of her

 Nothing escapes police constable Rajesh Pandey’s eye.
 The attentive Malad cop foiled a 24-year-old woman’s attempt to pass her daughter off as an abandoned child after he noticed how attached the toddler was to her.

 Versova resident Pooja Harikishan Lohat arrived at the Malad police station, claiming that a woman at a fish market asked her to keep an eye over her child as she relieved herself, but never returned.
 Illustration/Uday Mohite

 On Sunday evening, the woman — Pooja Harikishan Lohat — approached the Malad police station with a one-year-old girl in her arms.
 Since the toddler was crying, the officers attended to her first.
 The woman told the police that she was at the fish market near Malad station when a woman — aged 30-35 — asked her to mind the child while she relieved herself in the public toilet.
 Pooja claimed that she waited outside the toilet for hours, but the woman never came back for the child.

 Police Sub-Inspector Manohar Sonawane with the one-year-old girl